-Turn OFF gas at shut off before connecting manometer.
+Turn OFF gas at shut off before connecting U-tube manometer.

-Failure to turn OFF gas at shut off before connecting manometer can result in death and/or personal injury.
+Failure to turn OFF gas at shut off before connecting U-tube manometer can result in personal injury and/or death.

-- 1. With gas OFF, Connect manometer to gas valve or maniflod tap.
+- With gas OFF, Connect U-Tube manometer to tapped opening on gas valve.
 Use manometer with a 0 to min.
 12" water column range. - Turn gas ON and remove adjustment screw cover on gas valve.
 Turn counterclockwise to decrease pressure and clockwise to increase.